10 Best Fleece Jackets For Hiking + Backpacking

 By mattv

-In cooler climates and seasons, layers are essential for comfort.
+In cooler seasons and climates, layers are essential for comfort.
 It’s not just about insulation.
-Moisture-wicking fabrics help keep skin dry, which is as important to staying warm as wearing a thick jacket.
+Moisture-wicking fabrics help keep skin dry, which is just as important to staying warm as wearing a thick jacket.
 Fleece jackets provide that balance of warmth and breathability for hiking and backpacking.

 Invented in the late 70s, fleece was the first synthetic technical fabric.
-Fleece jackets are versatile hiking gear because they can be worn on the outside or as a mid layer.
+Fleece jackets are versatile hiking gear because they can be worn as a jacket or as a mid layer.
 In many cold conditions, a base layer, fleece jacket, and a hardshell jacket are all you need.

 Fleece fabrics are not all created equal.
 Some brands include spandex for a closer fit and full mobility.
 Others use some nylon to provide extra durability.
 Fleece is a petroleum product but instead of using virgin oil, most modern fleece uses some or all recycled plastic.